nikfrank/chess-workshop/README.md

 This is because we use `80vh` for the height and width, which if height > 1.25*width, will make our board wider than the screen!

-"Responsive" is a fancy business word which means "works on mobile phones, tablets and desktop"

-we can test how our site / app looks for different screen sizes / ratio by opening up the devtool panel (ctrl + shift + i, cmd + shift + j for mac) and reorienting / resizing the panel.
+we can test how our site / app looks for different screen sizes / ratio by opening up the devtool panel (ctrl + shift + i, or on mac cmd + shift + j) and reorienting / resizing the panel.
 Chrome also has some nifty tools for pretending to run on a mobile screen [check out the docs here](https://developers.google.com/web/tools/chrome-devtools/device-mode/)

 we can make the "Board wider than screen" bug using the devtool resize trick.